ernieayala/l5r4/README.md

 - **Samurai Icons**: [Freepik, shmai, photo3idea_studio, juicy_fish, Flaticon, Handicon, berkahicon, cube29](https://www.flaticon.com/free-icons/samurai)
 - **Additional Icons**: [Hey Rabbit from Noun Project (CC BY 3.0)](https://thenounproject.com/browse/icons/term/samurai/)

-### Acknowledgments
-This system builds upon the foundational work of the original L5R 4th Edition contributors.
-While significantly refactored and modernized, we acknowledge and appreciate their pioneering efforts in bringing Legend of the Five Rings to Foundry VTT.

 ### Legal Disclaimer
 This is an **unofficial fan-made system**.
 Legend of the Five Rings is a trademark of Fantasy Flight Games.
 This system is not affiliated with, endorsed by, or sponsored by Fantasy Flight Games.